farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 Now imagine two individuals who grow up in identical circumstances.
 They attend the same schools, have similar family structures, and experience comparable life events.

 Yet, as adults, they grow up to be different people.
-Person A is trusting and generous while person B is cynical and self-protective.
+Person A is trusting and generous while Person B is cynical and self-protective.
 This is nature.

 The difference boils down to their internalized worldviews.